pranavreddy23/autoware.privately-owned-vehicles/README.md

 # Autoware - Autonomous Highway Pilot

-The goal for this effort in Autoware is to build an open-source highway autonomy system that can power safe, SAE Level 4, autonomous driving around the world.
+The goal for this effort in Autoware is to build an open-source highway autonomy system that can power safe, SAE Level-4, autonomous driving around the world.
 To learn more about how to participate in this project, please read the [onboarding guide](/ONBOARDING.md)

 ![Autoware PoV](Media/Autoware_PoV.jpg)